erens-basement/Studio-Trigger-Streams/README.md

 * Shunpei is using the dry ink brush (profile) which has a pencil stroke/texture to it, very popular among other staff (00:28:35)
 * Sushio was ego-searching/looking up his name on Twitter for Promare(?)
 (00:46:30)
 * When they were transitioning to digital, Yoshinari said Imaishi was better with traditional paper/pencil (00:51:30)
+* Fans are embarrassed where original creators view their fanwork in Japan.
+(1:00:00)

 ### 9. [Christmas Live Drawing Special - Imaishi animating a sequence with PROMARE characters](https://www.twitch.tv/videos/526051066?t=0h6m57s)
 Date: December 25, 2019<br>